ReZeroS/git/README.md

 ## Resource

-I found some good reference material, and I put them under the `./doc` directory.
+I found some good reference materials, and I put them under the `./doc` directory.

 Besides, the follow links maybe help you too.

  - [Nick Butler](http://simplygenius.net/Article/DiffTutorial1) this post is short but enough to help you have a higher level to understand diff
  - [jcoglan](https://blog.jcoglan.com/2017/02/12/the-myers-diff-algorithm-part-1/) this posts make a detail description about the diff.
  - [visualize](https://blog.robertelder.org/diff-algorithm/) if you wanna have a debugger or visualization about diff algorithm, this will be a good choice.
+ - [ppt](https://github.com/ReZeroS/zit/blob/main/doc/ZIT.pptx) I also made a short ppt about git, hope you would like it.
 If you feel interested about this project, you can post your idea on the discussion or just contact me with email.

 ## Usage